Revision

 G. The

-right of citizens of the states to vote shall not be denied or abridged by the
+voting franchise of citizens of the United States shall not be denied or

 H. The